-- C. After year 5: 30% of projected total CO2e stored by Year 26, subject to data collection, sampling, deductions for tree mortality determined by sampled data, and quantification conducted under the Registry's quantification methodology and verified by an approved third-party verifier; - D. At the end of the 25-year Project Duration, credits are calculated and issued as follows.
-The Registry has withheld 20% of projected credits (after mortality deductions) until the end of the project at Year 26.
-At that time, the Project Operator will conduct a Final Quantification of CO2e and co-benefits.
-A third-party verifier must then approve the Project Operator's final GHG removal assertions.
-At that time, the Registry will issue "true-up" credits equaling the difference between credits already issued (which were based on projected CO2e stored) and credits earned based on Final Quantification and verification of CO2e stored; - E. 5% of total credits earned will be retained by the Registry for a Registry-wide Reversal Pool.
+- C. After the fifth anniversary of the planting of the Last Project Tree in a project , approval by the Registry, and third-party verification: 30% of total CO2e stored by Year 26, subject to data collection, sampling, and quantification projections conducted under the Registry's quantification methodology; - D. After the twenty-fifth anniversary of the planting of the Last Project Tree in a project: all remaining credits after Final Quantification and third-party verification of carbon stored.
+Twenty percent of projected credits are withheld until the end of the project at Year 26.
+At that point, the Project Operator will conduct a Final Quantification with data collection, sampling, approval of the quantification methods by the Registry, and third-party verification.
+At that time, the Registry will issue "trueup" credits equaling the difference between credits already issued (which were based on projected CO2e stored) and credits earned based on Final Quantification and verification of CO2e stored; - E. 5% of total credits earned will be retained by the Registry for a Registry-wide Reversal Pool.